-^ The Student Health Insurance Fee for AY21-22 will be established at a future Board of Trustees meeting.
+[^] The Student Health Insurance Fee for AY21-22 will be established at a future Board of Trustees meeting.

-recommendation was approved by the following roll call vote: Aye, Ms. Bravo, Mr. Dale, Mr. Edwards, Mr. Estrada, Ms. Jakobsson, Dr. King; No, none; Absent, Ms. Holmes, Governor Pritzker.
+On motion of Ms. Jakobsson, seconded by Mr. Verthein, this recommendation was approved by the following roll call vote: Aye, Ms. Bravo, Mr. Dale, Mr. Edwards, Mr. Estrada, Ms. Jakobsson, Dr. King; No, none; Absent, Ms. Holmes, Governor Pritzker.